eurostat/gridviz/docs/reference.md

 ### Multi scale tiled data

 Multi scale tiled data based on the [tiled format](tiledformat.md) can also be simply loaded with the example below.
-Here again, the change of dataset depending on the zoom level is controled with the **pixNb** parameter:
+Here again, the change of dataset depending on the zoom level is controled with the **minPixelsPerCell** parameter:

 ```javascript
 new gviz.Map(containerDiv)